micmejia/bible-dump/AMPC/Jeremiah/Jer 25.md

-And this whole land shall be a waste and an astonishment, and these nations shall serve the king of Babylon [^a]seventy years.
+And this whole land shall be a waste and an astonishment, and these nations shall serve the king of Babylon seventy years.